sashamilne/sashamilne/README.md

-# Welcome!
-This is where I showcase my coding projects and explorations.
+# Hi, you just find my personal Github account.

 ## About Me
-I'm a Computer Science and Mathematics student at the **University of Ottawa** with a strong passion for problem-solving, algorithms, and software development.
-I enjoy exploring new technologies and continuously improving my coding skills.
+I'm a third-year student at the University of Ottawa with a double Honours in Computer Science and Mathematics.
+This account is where I keep the majority of my personal projects and schoolwork.
+A lot of repositories are incomplete or just set up to access files across multiple machines but a few have some interesting projects.
+Feel free to take a look.

 ## Technical Skills